gravitydev/sbt-web-closure/sbt-web-gss/README.md

 Why Closure-Stylesheets?
 ------------------------
 It's lightweight, does the job, and doesn't require nodejs or anything else.
+All JVM.

 Configuring
 -----------